Juice Robinson: Ring of Honor (2018–2019)

-Robinson and Finlay appeared at the Ring of Honor (ROH) television tapings at Center Stage in Atlanta, Georgia and they had Tenille Dashwood, Mark Haskins, Tracy "Hot Sauce" Williams and Bandido by their side.
+Robinson and Finlay appeared at the Ring of Honor (ROH) television tapings at Center Stage in Atlanta, Georgia, and they had Tenille Dashwood, Mark Haskins, Tracy "Hot Sauce" Williams and Bandido by their side.
 Robinson announced that the group would be named Lifeblood, and their goal was to restore honor back to ROH.
 ROH World Champion Jay Lethal would come out to confront the new group and Robinson challenged Lethal to get four teammates and compete with Lifeblood in a 10-man tag team match.
 However, in June, he left the promotion to prioritise his career in New Japan.

-Impact Wrestling (2021–present)
+Impact Wrestling (2021)

 On February 13, 2021, at No Surrender, a video package aired FinJuice arriving to Impact Wrestling as part of a partnership between Impact and New Japan Pro-Wrestling.
 Three days later, on the following week's Impact!, they made their debut and defeated Reno Scum.
 Afterwards, they would have a feud with The Good Brothers (Doc Gallows and Karl Anderson), defeating them at Sacrifice to win the Impact World Tag Team Championship.
-FinJuice would lose the titles two months later on the May 17, 2021 episode of Impact! to Violent By Design.
+FinJuice would lose the titles two months later on the May 17, 2021, episode of Impact! to Violent By Design.